catseye/Lexeduct/README.md

     $ echo 'Hello!' | lexeduct.js upper
     HELLO

+Parameters can be given with the syntax `name=value` before the name of the transformer they are to be applied to.
+So, for example,

+    $ echo 'Hello' | lexeduct.js chars=e remove-chars
+    Hllo

 You can of course use shell pipelines to compose transformers:

-    $ echo 'Hello!' | lexeduct.js upper | lexeduct.js double-space
+    $ echo 'Hello!' | lexeduct.js upper | lexeduct.js 'chars= ' insert-chars
     H E L L O !

 *Or* you can name multiple transformers on `lexeduct.js`'s command line to compose them:

-    $ echo 'Hello!' | lexeduct.js upper double-space
+    $ echo 'Hello!' | lexeduct.js upper 'chars= ' insert-chars
     H E L L O !

-Parameters can be given with the syntax `name=value` *before* the name of the transformer they are to be applied to.
-So, for example,

-    $ echo 'Hello' | lexeduct.js chars=e remove-chars
-    Hllo

 Transformers
 ------------